We are in the process of updating this page. If you are a student org representative, reach out to us to update your org's information.

 Doctoral Students Association (DSA)

 The DSA is the official organization for SILS PhD students.
 All doctoral students are automatically members of the DSA.
-The organization works towards improving communication among doctoral students, masters students and faculty by participating in SILS governance and sending representatives to most SILS committees.
-They elect officers annually in November and hold monthly meetings.
+The organization works towards improving communication among doctoral students, MS students, and faculty by participating in SILS governance and sending representatives to most SILS committees.
+They elect officers organically and have no set term limits and highly encourage 2nd and 3rd year PhD students to participate.

 Future Leaders of User Experience (FLUX)